THE DOORS’ BOOTLEG ANALYSIS: WINTERLAND BALLROOM'S THIRD NIGHT

 Immediately afterward, the instrumental introduction of "Light My Fire" bursts in, quickly shifting the focus to a broader horizon and paving the way for one of the greatest rock songs ever written.

-Morrison improvises these two lines between the electric organ and electric guitar solos that occupy the extended central part of "Light My Fire."
+Morrison improvises these two lines between the electric organ and electric guitar solos that occupy the extended central part of "Light My Fire".

 The last composition is "The Unknown Soldier," still unreleased at the time, but soon to be published as a single in March 1968 and on the LP "Waiting for the Sun" in July '68 (here is the link to an article with more information on "The Unknown Soldier").

-My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, uk, mx, ca, etc.
+My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, uk, it, mx, ca, etc.

 Here’s the link: